The best snorkeling spots in the world (2025 update)

 Great Barrier Reef, Australia

-Why it’s unique: see the largest reef system on the planet, which is home to 10% of the world’s fish species
+Why it’s unique: The largest reef system on Earth and home to 10 percent of the world’s fish species

 Places to stay: Lady Elliot Island Eco Resort, Novotel Cairns Oasis Resort